bdeneuter/mindstorms/README.md

 * Open a terminal/command line and go to the bin directory in the unpacked ejdk-8 directory
 * execute the following command and he jre will be created in the ~/ejre-8 directory: ```./jrecreate.sh --dest ~/ejre-8 ```
 * Create a __tar.gz__ archive from the ~/ejre-8 directory: ```tar -zcvf ~/ejre-8.tar.gz ~/ejre-8  ```
+* Copy the archive ~/ejre-8.tar.gz to the root of the SD card

+### Step 3.
+Launch LeJOS on the EV3 brick

+* Put the SD card in the EV3 brick
+* Start the brick and it should launch LeJOS